Table of Contents

 Though there are existing solutions already, it is always a better decision to build a custom CRM that fits your business perfectly.
 Aside from the fact that this affects the relationship, you have with your customers, here are a few things worth noting:

-- With a custom CRM, you will have the intuitive design that is tailor-fitted to your business and have a say whether it is user-friendly for your customers or not.
+- With a custom CRM, you will have an intuitive design that is tailor-fitted to your business and have a say whether it is user-friendly for your customers or not.

 - Integration with business operations will be easier and does not have to disrupt existing workflows in the process.